 At the same time, the word "quality" might mean differently to different customers, depending on which market segment they are after.
 Some would need a premium product for a hypermarket chain.
 Yet, some other customers would not need such high-end product for some wet markets or small stores.

 Therefore, to us, "quality" frozen food products, besides being perfectly safe for human consumption, are those well fulfilling aeach customer's needs and expectations.

 We start this whole quality control process from you - the buyer and the ultimate "judge" of the product.
 We believe you understand the product well - even better than us and you know what quality to satisfy your market.

 Therefore, we would discuss with you to set clear standards for any product you buy from us.
-Take a shrimp PD product for example, we should regulate how deep the devein cutting should be, what colors are preferred or to what extend, a fault is acceptable.
+Take a shrimp PD product for example, we should regulate how deep the devein cutting should be, what colors are preferred or to what extent, a fault is acceptable.
 These small details greatly help avoid quality arguments later on.

-Those specific requirements need be informed to the processor to see what can or cannot be agreed on.
+Those specific requirements need to be informed to the processor to see what can or cannot be agreed on.
 The discussion should take a while.
 However, once this step is done, we would have a clear "scale" for quality measurement of your product.
-Sometimes, for a product of many details, we would travel to the production site to work on a sample product beforethe it is massively produced.
+Sometimes, for a product of many details, we would travel to the production site to work on a sample product before it is massively produced.

 Finally, before the products are ready for shipment, random samples will be picked out of the whole shipment quantity for a few tests including:

 These tests performed by a quality control person (QC) include.
 Sensory evaluation on a product is an important part in any quality checking process.
 The way we perform these tests is similar to the way any consumer does on a food product.
 Therefore, these tests help us evaluate if the product is acceptable from the outside objective evaluation.